ROBOTIS-GIT/emanual/_includes/en/dxl/control_table_protocolversion.md

 | 2(default) |      2.0      |         MX-28/64/106 with Firmware v39 or above, X Series, PRO Series         |

-**WARNING** : In order to change the Protocol Type to Protocol 1.0, please use [DYNAMIXEL Wizard 2.0] as R+ Manager 2.0 does not support Protocol 1.0.
+**WARNING** : To change the Protocol 2.0 to Protocol 1.0, use the [DYNAMIXEL Wizard 2.0] as R+ Manager 2.0 is not compatible with the Protocol 1.0 products.
 {: .notice--warning}

 **NOTE** : The protocol 2.0 is greatly enhanced from the protocol 1.0.
 Accessing some of the Control Table area might be denied if protocol 1.0 is selected.
 This manual complies with protocol 2.0.
 Please refer to the [Protocol 1.0] and [Protocol 2.0] of e-Manual for more details about the protocol.